Composite asymmetric dark matter with a dark photon portal: Multimessenger tests: Introduction

 The outline of this paper is as follows.
-In \cref{sec:cADM}, we review composite ADM models, in particular vector-like realization and chiral realization of the composite ADM. \cref{sec:decay} provides decay of dark baryons: we give the primary energy spectrum of the electromagnetic flux from the cascade decay of dark baryons.
-In \cref{sec:constraints}, we derive multimessenger constraints on ADM decay for various models considered in this work. \cref{sec:conclusion} is devoted to concluding this study.
+In \cref{sec:cADM}, we describe composite ADM models, in particular vector-like realization and chiral realization of the composite ADM.
+There, we discuss why the composite ADM mass is in the range of $1$--$10$ GeV, and why we need to introduce the dark photon. \cref{sec:decay} provides analytical computation method of the energy spectrum and the primary energy spectrum of the electromagnetic flux from the cascade decay of dark baryons.
+We consider not only the cascade two-body decay but also the cascade decay with the three-body decay of the dark pion, where the soft component of the spectrum would increase, and revealed the impacts of the cascade decay that has not been studied in detail.
+In \cref{sec:constraints}, we discuss the analysis for each cosmic-ray constraints dedicated to the decaying ADM in the range of $1$--$10$\,GeV and derive multimessenger constraints on ADM decay for various models considered in this work. \cref{sec:conclusion} is devoted to concluding this study.
 We also give detailed discussions in three appendices.